-I haven’t experienced any freeze up with the Boa system, although it’s a concern in mixed conditions when you have to trudge through puddles, mud, slush, and snow.
-I always carry hot drinking water, so worst comes to worse, I can pour it over the Boa knob to defrost it.
+I haven’t experienced any freeze-up with the Boa system, although it’s a concern in mixed conditions when you have to trudge through puddles, mud, slush, and snow.
+I always carry hot drinking water, so worst comes to worst, I can pour it over the Boa knob to defrost it.
 However, ice does form inside and around the rear binding buckle.
 This isn’t a problem when removing the snowshoe, but ice chunks inside the buckle can prevent the internal pin from pushing through the holes in the strap.
 If the rear strap doesn’t stay closed, open it up and make sure ice hasn’t formed inside it.
 It’s easy enough to break it off with your finger.

-Having a snowshoe binding that stays closed and secure all day is huge benefit.
+Having a snowshoe binding that stays closed and secure all day is a huge benefit.
 Huge.
-The only downside of the VRT’s Boa binding is its bulk, because it can make it more difficult to attach the sides of a backpack, where they’re the most efficient to carry.
+The only downside of the VRT’s Boa binding is its bulk because it can make it more difficult to attach the sides of a backpack, where they’re the most efficient to carry.
 If you do buy the VRT’s, make sure your backpack’s side compression straps are long enough that you can lash the snowshoes to the sides of your backpack.

 While the Boa binding is a slick feature that adds a lot of value to these snowshoes, the crampon system is where the rubber hits the road.
 The Flex VRT has a hinged crampon with six large crampon teeth that let you kick into slopes and climb steep hills.
 There are two long, toothed rails that run down the sides of the snowshoes, and a pair of shorter rails at the tail-end to keep you tracking straight.
 The Flex VRT’s crampon setup is on par with the MSR Lightning Ascent and MSR Evo Ascent, the two most capable snowshoe climbers available, although configured slightly differently.

 The hinged front crampon has crampon teeth that face backward and along the sides, in addition to forwards.
-This helps prevent backsliding on slopes or ice-covered ledge, while the side teeth prevent lateral sliding.
+This helps prevent backsliding on slopes or ice-covered ledges, while the side teeth prevent lateral sliding.
 The two side-rail crampons are curved, which provides a better grip on sheer ice, than the straight rails on the MSR Evo Ascent snowshoe.
 The side rails are quite long and run along the entire snowshoe.
 There’s also a small third crampon at the rear of the decking.
-The “Flex” in this snowshoe’s name refers to the fact that the rear decking flexes as you walk and this small rear binding helps prevent fishtailing so you’re stride remains straight and true.
+The “Flex” in this snowshoe’s name refers to the fact that the rear decking flexes as you walk and this small rear binding helps prevent fishtailing so your stride remains straight and true.

 Net Net.
 The Flex VRT crampons are best in class.

 The Flex VRT has a heel bar that you can flip up when climbing hills or steep inclines.
-There’s a small depression in the back of the decking that lets you get your finder under the bar to flip it up.
+There’s a small depression in the back of the decking that lets you get your finger under the bar to flip it up.
 The heel bar lifts up the rear of your boot under the heel (the feeling is like walking in high heels) relieving stress on your calves and reducing fatigue on inclines.
 Imagine you’re hiking up a hill and your ankle is flexed so your toes point upwards.
 When the heel bar is deployed, your foot remains nearly flat, making it much easier to climb the incline.
 You almost have to experience it to understand what a huge difference it makes.
 When you reach level ground again, you flip the heel bar down and walk normally.

 I consider a heel bar a must-have if you plan on climbing hills or mountain trails.
-They’re completely revolutionized snowshoeing when they were introduced, but their usually not found on recreational snowshoes, just backcountry ones.
+They’re completely revolutionized snowshoeing when they were introduced, but they’re usually not found on recreational snowshoes, just backcountry ones.

 The Flex VRT provides excellent flotation, in part because it’s only available in 24″ and 28″ sizes.
 These are not the standard 22″, 25″, and 30″ inch sizes that most other snowshoe manufacturers sell.
 Being longer, they provide more surface area and therefore more flotation.

-However they are noisy snowshoes since they’re made with plastic decking.
+However, they are noisy snowshoes since they’re made with plastic decking.
 On the bright side, you’ll never surprise a large animal or hunter when wearing these snowshoes.
 They’ll hear you coming.

-The Tubbs Flex VRT is a premium backcountry snowshoe with a Boa wire lace binding system that is easy to secure and will stay locked on to your boots for the duration of your trip.
+The Tubbs Flex VRT is a premium backcountry snowshoe with a Boa wire lace binding system that is easy to secure and will stay locked onto your boots for the duration of your trip.
 The durability of its plastic and steel construction, aggressive crampons, and heel bar make it suitable for climbing up steep inclines and in mountainous terrain.
-If you’ve ever been frustrated by the strap-based binding on MSR’s Lightning Ascent Snowshoes or the MSR Evo Ascents, or its a concern, I’d recommend purchasing the Tubbs Flex VRT.
-While the VRT has a bulkier binding, it’s definitely in the same class as those two best of breed snowshoes.
+If you’ve ever been frustrated by the strap-based binding on MSR’s Lightning Ascent Snowshoes or the MSR Evo Ascents, or it’s a concern, I’d recommend purchasing the Tubbs Flex VRT.
+While the VRT has a bulkier binding, it’s definitely in the same class as those two best-of-breed snowshoes.
 Highly Recommended.